ajthor/ajthor.github.io/_pages/bio.md

   - /bio.html
 ---

-I am a postdoctoral researcher at the ODEN Institute for Computation & Science at the University of Texas at Austin.
-I received my Ph.D. in 2023 from the University of New Mexico.
-My dissertation was on methods for data-driven stochastic optimal control using Hilbert space embeddings of distributions.
+I am a postdoctoral researcher at the ODEN Institute for Computational Engineering & Science at the University of Texas at Austin.
+I received my Ph.D. in 2023 from the University of New Mexico and wrote my dissertation on methods for data-driven stochastic optimal control using Hilbert space embeddings of distributions.

 My expertise lies at the intersection of data-driven methods for control, human-centered autonomy, and statistical machine learning techniques.